 The Zululand District Municipal Spatial Development Framework (MSDF) is a core component of the IDP.
 It identifies spatial development challenges facing the district and presents a spatial translation of the development strategy outlined in the IDP.
 It adopts a service centre approach and accordingly identifies Ulundi, Phongola and Vryheid as primary development nodes.
 Secondary nodes are Nongoma and Edumbe.
 This recognises the role each of these areas play in the delivery of services and governance, as well as their contribution to the district economy.
 Tertiary nodes spread uneven throughout the district serve as major connectors between settlement areas and major economic/administrative hubs.
 It aligns with the SDFs of the neighbouring district municipalities and provides a framework for the preparation of local municipality SDFs and land use schemes.
-It presents a Capital Investment Framework (MTEF).
+It presents a Capital Investment Framework (CIF) linked to the budget and the Medium-Term Expenditure Framework (MTEF).